 The majority of the federal outlays—53 percent—has been provided through the increased Medicaid Federal Medical Assistance Percentage (FMAP) and the State Fiscal Stabilization Fund (SFSF) administered by the Department of Education.

-The following review on funding for grant programs responds to a mandate for GAO under the Recovery Act to report on the uses of and accountability for Recovery Act funds in selected states and localities.
+The following review on funding for broadband programs responds to a mandate for GAO under the Recovery Act to report on the uses of and accountability for Recovery Act funds in selected states and localities.

 The Rural Utility Service’s Oversight Indicates Most Projects Will Be Completed on Time and As Approved but Faces Challenges Given the Program’s Scope